📖 MySQL Create a Database and Tables

 - UNIQUE

-- The value stored in the column must be different from any other rows’ corresponding value.
+- The value stored in the column must be different from any other row's value in that column.
+MySQL will automatically create an index when you apply

-- If no value is passed to the column, assign a value to it.
+- If no value is passed to the column, assign a default value.

 - AUTO_INCREMENT